Shooting Mystery is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Shotgun and shotgun shells

-After reading our guide about red dot sights on shotguns, you may still have a few questions.
-We’ve answered the commonly asked questions about them.
+After reading our guide about red dots on shotguns, you may still have a few questions.
+I’ve answered the commonly asked questions about them.

-How Many Yards Should I Sight My Red Dot?
+How Many Yards Should I Sight My Red Dot Scope?

 Buckshot should be used at closer distances, while you should use slugs from a distance.

-Can You Bore Sight a Red Dot on a Shotgun?
+Can You Laser Bore Sight a Red Dot Scope on a Shotgun?

 Hitting targets is simpler when you use a laser or even your eyes to bore sight.
 Aligning the gun’s barrel position with the sight is ideal.